moin04-newbie/ecommerce-app/README.md

-# TrendCart
+# ShopEase

-TrendCart is a modern e-commerce mobile application built with Flutter.
+ShopEase is a modern e-commerce mobile application built with Flutter.
 It offers a sleek, user-friendly shopping experience with features designed for both Gen Z and millennial users.

 ## Features